-Internationally acclaimed Susan Graham – dubbed “America’s favorite mezzo” by Gramophone Magazine – rose to the top league of international artists within just a few years of her professional debut, and along the way has mastered an astonishing range of repertoire and formats.
-Her operatic roles have stretched from Monteverdi’s 17th century Poppea to a contemporary American operatic portrait of Sister Helen Prejean in Jake Heggie’s Dead Man Walking, written specifically for her, as well as leading roles in new works by John Harbison and Tobias Picker.
-She won a Grammy for a collection of Ives songs, and her recital repertoire is so broad that 14 composers from Purcell to Sondheim are represented on her most recent disc, Virgins, Vixens, and Viragos (with pianist Malcolm Martineau on Onyx).
-But throughout her extraordinary career, this distinctly American artist has always been considered one of the great interpreters of French vocal music of her time, so much so that the Texas native was awarded the French government’s prestigious “Chevalier dans l’Ordre des Arts et des Lettres”, not just for her profile as a favorite performer on France’s stages but also in honor of her commitment to French music.
+Susan Graham – hailed as “an artist to treasure” by the New York Times – rose to the highest echelon of international performers within just a few years of her professional debut, mastering an astonishing range of repertoire and genres along the way.
+Her operatic roles span four centuries, from Monteverdi’s Poppea to Sister Helen Prejean in Jake Heggie’s Dead Man Walking, which was written especially for her.
+She won a Grammy Award for her collection of Ives songs, and her recital repertoire is so broad that 14 composers from Purcell to Sondheim are represented on her most recent Onyx album, Virgins, Vixens & Viragos.
+This distinctly American artist has also been recognized throughout her career as one of the foremost exponents of French vocal music.
+Although a native of Texas, Graham was awarded the French government’s prestigious “Chevalier de la Légion d’Honneur,” both for her popularity as a performer in France and in honor of her commitment to French music.